sifonezzz/ScanStation/README.md

 ---
 ## Usage

+The first time you open the app a green box will appear, wait a few seconds for the app to finish installing, do not use the app during this period.

 ### Step 1: Initial Setup
 The first time you launch Scanstation, you will be prompted to select a folder on your computer where all your project data will be stored.
 After that, the first thing you should do is configure your settings.
 1. Click the **Settings** button on the main screen.